 Lynn Reads a Book

 This blog reflects Lynn Rosen’s comments on books she’s read and on happenings in the world of book publishing.
-You can purchase Lynn’s book recommendations at Barnes & Noble (we especially recommend Lynn’s store in Wilmington, DE!) or at your nearest indie bookstore.
+You can purchase Lynn’s book recommendations at Barnes & Noble (we especially recommend Lynn’s store in Philadelphia!) or at your nearest indie bookstore.
 Wherever you choose to shop, we ask that you please support a bricks & mortar bookstore.
 They need your support!
 Shop local!